New Research: Supply Chain Attack on Axios Pulls Malicious Dependency from npm.Details

 Blocked by Socket

-Live on npm for 1 day, 5 hours and 3 minutes before removal.
+Live on npm for 42 minutes before removal.
 Socket users were protected even while the package was live.

 pinokiod